Veterinary Receptionist Cover Letter Examples and Templates for 2023

 • Utilized knowledge of veterinary terminology to educate clients on treatment plans, antibiotics, medical conditions, and prevention of heartworms and fleas

-• Performed data entry during patient intake and discharge, managed invoices and billing, and interfaced with clients to create payment plans for healthcare services
+• Performed data entry during patient intake and discharge, managed invoices and billing, and interfaced with clients to create payment plans for health care services

 I hope to speak with you further regarding how my experience as a receptionist within the veterinary field can help drive operational excellence for your animal hospital.
 Feel free to contact me via phone or email at your earliest convenience.
 Thank you for your time and consideration.